alicemunsal/dohex/DoHex2.md

 ## Conclusion

-This is my second attempt to write about DoHex Architec
+This is my second attempt to write about DoHex Architecture.